 How much will a consultation cost?

 At O’Connor Richardson, we offer each prospective client a free 30 minute initial consultation.
 We find that 30 minutes is enough for most initial consultations.
-If you need additional time, we may charge for it at our normal hourly rate – payable by credit card, debit card or cheque.
+During the initial consulation, no advice is given.
+A consult is a review of the situation and the various options are discussed.
+If you need additional time we may charge for it at our normal hourly rate – payable by credit card, debit card or e-transfer.
+We need to be formally retained before we are able to provide any legal advice.

 What does the initial consultation include?